 Our minimally invasive approaches to treating arrhythmia.

-If medicine hasn’t worked to control your arrhythmia, if you can’t take medicine to control it or if you have certain types of arrhythmia, your cardiologist may recommend cardiac catheter ablation.
+If medicine hasn’t worked to control your arrhythmia, if you can’t take medicine to control it or if you have certain types of arrhythmias, your cardiologist may recommend cardiac catheter ablation for your arrythmia if:

-At Northwest Regional Heart & Vascular, we have successfully performed catheter ablation on thousands of patients in this area using one of two widely accepted techniques: Radiofrequency Ablation and Cryoablation.
+We have successfully performed catheter ablation on thousands of patients using one of two widely accepted techniques.

-Radiofrequency ablation uses heat to eliminate the diseased heart tissue and correct the electrical signals and pathways that are causing the irregular heartbeat.
+Radiofrequency ablation: This uses heat to eliminate the diseased heart tissue and create specific scars that correct the electrical signals and pathways causing the irregular heartbeat.

-Depending of the type of ablation procedure, being performed, patients may be able to leave the hospital the same day, or be monitored in hospital overnight.
+Depending on the type of ablation performed, patients may be able to leave the hospital the same day.
+Sometimes they stay overnight in the hospital for monitoring.

 Are you a candidate for catheter ablation?

-There are many factors that can out you at risk of irregular heartbeat.
-For example:
+There are many factors that can put you at risk of irregular heartbeat, such as: